Malware Security and Malware Protection

 Despite a whole industry fighting to protect organisations from its sting, it’s not going away any time soon.
 Malware is a fairly broad term and refers to any software that’s been designed to intentionally cause damage to a computer, server, or network.

 Malware is used for multiple purposes.
 Ransomware tried to force people to pay to get locked files back; Random Access Trojans (RATs) enable administrative control; keyloggers watch as you type and steal credentials; the lists and purposes go on.

-Essentially, malware protection should be a concern for every single organization.
+Essentially, malware protection should be a concern for every single organisation.

 In 99 percent of cases, however, malware uses email or web as the initial malware infection vector and can lay dormant on networks for weeks, months or even years if no-one is paying close enough attention.
 Phishing emails are an incredibly popular way of infecting a machine, they rely on human fallibility and, over the years, have become increasingly professional and difficult to spot.